splice/fe-pr-review-exercise/README.md

 - Communication skills
 - Catching bugs
 - How comfortable you are just looking at some wacky code
+- Suggestions on how to make code better

 # Running this app
 You can clone this exercise app so that you can run it locally.
 You will need to have node installed.